serpent213/Two13Tec.L10nGuy/README.md

 `--llm-provider` / `--llm-model` override the configured defaults per run. `--systemPrompt` is not a CLI flag—set it in configuration when you need to steer tone or add policy notes.
 Combine `--llm` with `--dry-run` to skip API calls and avoid writes even if `--update` is supplied.

+> **Note:** The source language for LLM translations is hardcoded to `en` (English).
+When translating to multiple locales, the LLM-polished English text is propagated to target-language catalogs' `<source>` elements so translators see source text alongside the translations.

 ## Development workflow

 Inside `DistributionPackages/Two13Tec.L10nGuy` you can use the bundled `just` targets (ensure the project dev shell is active first):